DKFZ-ODCF/ACEseqWorkflow/README.ACEseqWorkflow.txt

 == Run flags / switches

 Switch                      Default Description
+runWithSv                   true    By default, the workflow will try to use an SV file for breakpoints allowMissingSVFile          false   Allows the workflow to stop without an error, if the SV file does not exist

-runWithDelly          		true    Run with delly output (from EMBLs delly workflow) or with crest runQualityCheckOnly      	false   Stop the workflow after the gc correction. runMetaCNVGeneration        false   Run a meta step for the cnv generation.
+runWithDelly          		false   Run with delly output (from EMBLs delly workflow) or with crest runQualityCheckOnly      	false   Stop the workflow after the gc correction. runMetaCNVGeneration        false   Run a meta step for the cnv generation.
 This submits a single,
 									slightly optimized step instead of several (per chromosome) jobs. runWithoutControl	        false   Run analysis with matching control and estimate control genotypes based on tumor BAF

 == Changelist

+- Add flags and checks for handling the sv file and remove null pointer exceptions
 - fix bug in tcc ploidy estimation

+* Version update to 1.2.10?
 - add bioconda dependencies
 - replace all occurences of qq.R and getopt2 by getopt
 - replace all occurenced of name delly and crest, also in final output